Gangaraju7781/Google_Cloud_Powered_Twitter_Profile_Analysis/README.md

 # USER STORIES!!!!

-1.I Want to be safe.
+1. I Want to be safe.

-2.I want to know how the a person reacts to different situation.
+2. I want to know how the a person reacts to different situation.

-3.I like to see if a person is genuine.
+3. I like to see if a person is genuine.

 # MVP[Minimum Viable Product]: